JusticeZzy/FunduSegmenter/README.md

   --epochs 10000 \
   --model_selection FunduSegmenter \
   --output_channel (2 for OD only segmentation, 3 for OD/OC segmentation) \
-  --label_n_cls (2 for OD only groundtruth, 3 for OD/OC masks.
+  --label_n_cls (2 for OD only ground truth, 3 for OD/OC ground truth.
 You can set output_channel 2 and label_n_cls 3 to train OD only model if groundtruth contains OD/OC like REFUGE.) \
   --seed 112316 \
   --train_image_path (your own training ROI of images dir) \
-  --train_mask_path (your own training ROI of masks dir) \
+  --train_mask_path (your own training ROI of ground truth dir) \
   --separate_val (1 for separate validation dataset like REFUGE (training/validation/testing), 0 for training/testing only datasets) \
   --val_image_path (your own validation ROI of images dir, can be ignored if separate_val 0) \
-  --val_mask_path (your own validation ROI of masks dir, can be ignored if separate_val 0) \
+  --val_mask_path (your own validation ROI of ground truth dir, can be ignored if separate_val 0) \
   --num_workers 4 \
   --image_size 256 \
   --transform_mode designed_transform